yasir-satti/JavaDesignPatterns/README.md

 to play the vlc and mp4 files format too.

     - Solution
-The Adaptrr pattern solves this in the following way:
+The Adapter pattern solves this in the following way:
 - We create MediaAdapter that implements the MediaPlayer interface
 - The AudioPlayer class uses AdvancedMediaPlayer class to play the vlc and mp4 file formats